FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Results and Discussion

-In Fig. \ref{fig:gains-analysis} (bottom), we see that {\sysName} achieves high success rates across a wide range of controller gains.
-However, performance is less consistent without force observations.
+In Fig. \ref{fig:gains-analysis}, we see that {\sysName} achieves high success rates while respecting the force threshold across a wide range of controller gains.
+However, performance is less consistent without force observations or dynamics randomization.
 In Fig. \ref{fig:gains-analysis} (top), we use a box plot to show the spread of $F_{mean}$ across the $9$ trials of each condition.
 The dotted line shows the deployment force-threshold: $F_{th}=7.5N$.
 We see that when the force observation was included, contact force was consistently low across gains.
 However, without force observations, the spread of forces across episodes was high, often exceeding the threshold at higher gains.
-This highlights the importance of force sensing to enable the policy to effectively modulate the contact force.
+Similarly, the force exerted by \emph{IndustReal} policies increased with controller gains.
+As \emph{IndustReal} is not force-aware, achieving desired forceful properties requires tuning controller gains.
+Overall, these results highlight the importance of force sensing to enable the policy to effectively modulate the contact force.